erkankarabulut/erkankarabulut.github.io/_posts/2023-12-23-digital-twins.md

 Date: 23.12.2023

-**TL;DR:** With great simplicity, digital replica of a physical system with a bidirectional communication in between is referred as Digital Twins (DTs).
-They are not new.
-DTs are different from what most would think of Internet of Things (IoT) networks, yet they can be an IoT network.
-And they are becoming highly popular in the past 5 years, due to the advancements in networking technologies (5G) as well as the involvement of semantic technologies in smart environments in general.
-Semantics help with system/data modeling, interoperability, (implicit) relation extraction/learning, and reasoning in digital twins.
+**TL;DR:** With great simplicity, digital replica of a physical system with a bidirectional communication in between is referred as Digital Twins.
+They are not new, they are not simulations, and they are not just an Internet of Things (IoT) network.
+Digital Twins are becoming highly popular in the past 5 years, following the advancements in networking technologies (5G), deep learning, and the involvement of semantic technologies in smart environments in general.
+Semantics help with system/data modeling, interoperability, (implicit) relation extraction / learning, and reasoning in digital twins.

 **Table of Contents**